 - You cannot hunt with a bow drawn, held or released by a mechanical device unless you possess a hunting disability permit.
 You may use a hand-held mechanical released attached to the bowstring if your own strength draws and holds the bowstring.

-- Crossbows must have a stock at least 30 inches long, deliver at least 42 pounds of energy at 10 feet and have a safety.
+- Crossbows must deliver at least 42 pounds of energy at 10 feet and have a safety.
 Bolts (arrows) must be at least 10 inches long.

 - The number and sex of deer that you can harvest depends upon where you hunt.
 In some places you are limited to harvesting only one buck.
 In other places you can harvest a buck or doe or even as many deer without antlers as you like.
 It’s important to know what deer management area you are in prior to drawing your bow.